 Auto Body Repair Shop

-Most insurances companies will probably give you a listing of preferred auto body shops in your area, but you don’t have to go by their suggestions.
+Most insurance companies will probably give you a listing of preferred auto body shops in your area, but you don’t have to go by their suggestions.
 If the search goes well for you, you’re probably thinking, I need to find an auto body shop near me, as I don’t want to go miles out of my way.
 Plus, you’ll want to choose a shop that you feel comfortable working with.